Maxime-LBT/testnet-bitcoin-deposit-nextjs/README.md

-# TBDA - Testnet Bitcoin Deposit App
+# TBDA - Testnet Bitcoin Deposit Application

-This is a simple Next.js application that allows users to generate testnet Bitcoin payment requests, display a QR code for the payment, and check the payment status in real-time.
+This repository contains a Next.js application designed to facilitate the generation of testnet Bitcoin payment requests, display QR codes for payments, and monitor payment status in real-time.

-## Demo
+## Live Demo

-You can try out the live demo of the application at: https://bitcoin-request-nise955cq-autoraz.vercel.app/
+Experience the live demo of the application at: https://bitcoin-request.vercel.app/

 ## Key Features

-- **Generate HD Wallet**: Automatically creates a new HD (Hierarchical Deterministic) wallet every time the server is restarted or the page is reloaded.
+- **HD Wallet Generation**: Automatically generates a new Hierarchical Deterministic (HD) wallet each time the server is restarted or the page is reloaded.
 - **Payment Form**: Allows users to specify the desired amount of Bitcoin (BTC) for the payment.
 - **QR Code Display**: Generates and displays a QR code for the payment request, enabling users to easily scan and make payments.
 - **Payment Status Monitoring**: Continuously polls for the payment status to detect when the payment has been received, providing real-time feedback to the user.
 - **Error Handling**: Robust handling of various error cases, such as invalid input or network issues, with clear feedback to enhance user experience.
-- **Responsive Design**: Ensures that the app is user-friendly across different devices and screen sizes.
+- **Responsive Design**: Ensures that the application is user-friendly across different devices and screen sizes.

-## Tech Stack
+## Technology Stack

-This application is built with the following technologies:
+This application is built using the following technologies:

 - **Next.js**: For server-side rendering, routing, and API management.
 - **React**: To create a dynamic and responsive user interface.